Novatto Faucets Review & Rating Updated: September 16, 2025

 The website seems finished.
 Most of its features work, although we did get one 404 (page not found) error.

 The search function is accurate and efficient.
-The information provided about individual faucets is better, but still incomplete and not sufficient for a fully informed buying decision.
+The information provided about individual faucets is better than it was, but still incomplete and far from sufficient for a fully informed faucet-buying decision.

 See the minimum information about each faucet that a website should provide.